wagga40/Zircolite/docs/Advanced.md

 #### Using GNU Parallel

 Except when `evtx_dump` is used, Zircolite only use one core.
-So if you have a lot of EVTX files and their total size is big, it is recommanded that you use a script to launch multiple Zircolite instances.
+So if you have a lot of EVTX files and their total size is big, it is recommended that you use a script to launch multiple Zircolite instances.
 On Linux or MacOS The easiest way is to use **GNU Parallel**.

 :information_source: on MacOS, please use GNU find (`brew install find` will install `gfind`)